 Cunningham & Cunningham, Inc. provides a great differentiator in Quality Assurance Is Not Quality Control.

 “The difference is that QA is process oriented and QC is product oriented… Quality Assurance makes sure you are doing the right things, the right way.
 Quality Control makes sure the results of what you've done are what you expected.”

 Essentially, Quality Assurance is the process you use to define the quality of your deliverables.
 QA defines the standards, and outlines the process used to meet those standards.
-Examples of QA standards in other industries include the FDA's Food Labeling Guide, and the manufacturing industry's ISO Standards.
+Examples of quality standards in other industries include the FDA's Food Labeling Guide, and the manufacturing industry's ISO Standards.